dhanesh1232/erix/README.md

 ## 🚀 Overview

-ERIX is a smart and elegant Git automation CLI that saves you from repeating the same commands.
+**ERIX** is a smart, elegant Git automation CLI built to remove friction from your daily workflow.
-No more `git add .`, `git commit`, `git push`, or fixing remotes manually.
-ERIX handles all of it — from repository linking to auto-commit and branch handling.
+No more typing `git add .`, `git commit`, and `git push` in sequence.
+ERIX does it all — from repo linking to smooth commits — _in one swing_.

 It’s built for **speed, simplicity, and sanity**.